SWIG is known to work on the following platforms :

 although SWIG is partly written in C++, a C++ compiler is not required to use

-SWIG--it works just fine with both ANSI C and C++.
+SWIG--it works just fine with both ISO C and C++.

 Feedback and questions concerning this site should be posted to the swig-devel mailing list.